 - defining the variables

-- stating the research hypotheses
+- stating the research hypotheses or questions

 A Method section:

 - describing the participants or subjects and research site